Russian

 he blackmails the corpse into helping him bring the people back to life.

-THE TWO CORPSES A
+TWO CORPSES

 soldier is beset by a corpse which chases him into the territory of